Witt's incredible '24 latest monster season that didn't win MVP

 Winning an AL or NL MVP is hard.
 Only one of each is given out each year -- except for the one time there was a tie for first -- and that means some players fall short, despite fantastic or even historic seasons.

 Below, in reverse chronological order, is a look at the best seasons that didn't result in an MVP win, with that player's actual vote placement in parentheses.
-(We're pulling from Baseball-Reference's totals wherever wins above replacement -- WAR -- is referenced.)
+(Unless noted otherwise, we're pulling from Baseball-Reference's totals wherever wins above replacement -- WAR -- is referenced.)

 Mookie Betts (Dodgers), 2023 NL (second)